balupton/website/README.md

 - editable with your favourite text editor
 - supports any markup you want
 - any templating engine
-- and actually creates a usable, implementable website for you.
+- and actually creates a usable, implementable website for you

 It's essentially everything you could ever want JSFiddle to be...